 CASE i3’s mission is to establish a rich set of resources and activities for MBA students, entrepreneurs, investors, funders, academics and policymakers to explore and support the field of Impact Investing over its critical period of development over the next 5-10 years.

 CASE i3 is part of CASE (Center for the Advancement of Social Entrepreneurship), the award-winning research and education center based at Duke University’s Fuqua School of Business, which promotes the entrepreneurial pursuit of social impact through the thoughtful adaptation of business expertise.

 What is Impact Investing and How Does it Work?

 The strategy encompasses a broad range of activity from microfinance and community development finance, to investments in renewable energy, global health, education and international development.

 Was CASE i3 the first MBA program to focus on impact investing?

-Learn more about CASE in this 2 minute video:
+- Learn more about CASE in this 2 minute video: